Skip to content ↓

 SEND Support this year:

-Autumn 2021 - Summer 2022
+Autumn 2022 - Summer 2023

 Provision for children in school

 • Speech and Language Therapy.
 EYFS has continued to receive speech and language support through trained TA’s.
-Additional support was provided for Years 1, 2 and 3 with The Talk Boost programme aimed at developing children’s language skills.
+Additional support was provided for Reception, Years 1, 2 and 3 with The Talk Boost programme aimed at developing children’s language skills.

 • Animal Therapy Sessions – Weekly sessions with Pets and Ponies was provided for children during the summer term.

-• Parenting support - The class teachers, pastoral team and SENCO regularly contacted parents via email, Weduc and telephone to offer parenting support as requested and have met in person.
-Parents’ Evening meetings were held in the Autumn Term and Spring Term with the option of phone calls if required.
+• Parenting support - The class teachers, pastoral team and SENCO regularly contacted parents via email, WEDUC and telephone to offer parenting support as requested.
+For Parents’ evening there was the option of face to face or online meetings.

-• Learning interventions.
-IEP and EHCP provision was continued.
-Additional support was provided through the tutoring programme as well as through locality funding for identified pupils.
+• Additional support was provided through the tutoring programme

-Training and Development 2021-2022
+Training and Development 2022-2023

 Staff at Rowdown continuously look to develop their practice and extend their expertise.
 An ongoing programme of training is in place to ensure that teachers and support staff have appropriate skills and knowledge.